 16. Xenoblade Chronicles 3D

 Xenoblade Chronicles deserves mention on this list.
 It is the biggest game on the 3DS, featuring a massive open world, giant monsters, hundreds of quests, and hours upon hours of gameplay to keep you busy.
 It’s a port of the Wii version, which was called one of the best modern JRPGs when it was released in 2010, and the 3DS version is one of the highest-rated games on the system.
-So why is it relegated to an honorable mention?
+So why is it so far down the list?
 Well, technically, it’s not available on all 3DS systems.

 So, while we highly recommend the game, it comes with the aforementioned caveat of only being available on the New 3DS iteration of the software.
 Before you pick it up, be sure the game is compatible with your system.